Why is a Business Plan for your MVNO important?

-As has been noted in “How to start an MVNO” there are at least 3 plans which are important to create, these are:
+As covered in How to start an MVNO, there are at least 3 plans which are important to create:

 Like for any business, MVNOs require a solid business plan.
-In any case you’ll want to consider things like where to offer, to whom, competitors, how many subscribers you expect to attract, etc. Therefore, your Business plan should address the following questions:
+In any case you’ll want to consider things like where to offer, to whom, competitors, how many subscribers you expect to attract, etc. Therefore, your Business plan should address the following key questions:

 - Where do you want to offer your services?

-- How many competitors do you have?
+- How many competitors does your MVNO have?

 - What gap in the market are you addressing and how will your mobile service differ from others?

-- How will you price your plans/bundles?
+- How will you price your plans/bundles in your Business plan?

 - Do you plan on offering prepaid plans, postpaid plans, or both?

-- Do you plan on bundling products?
+- Do you plan on bundling products in your Business Plan?

 - What is the number of your potential subscribers?